mtreerungroj/mtreerungroj.github.io/index.md

   - Dynamic Recommendation System built on the previous For You Recommendation System, personalized using user behavior and innteraction data
 * **Wongnai Dashboard for tracking search KPI** *(Apr-Jul 2019)*
   - Realtime dashboard showing the metrics for Wongnai's search system, built on Google Bigquery and Data Studio
-* **Wongnai Go/ No-go Classification** *(Feb-Apr 2019)*
+* **Wongnai Go or No-go Classification** *(Feb-Apr 2019)*
   - Predicting whether user decided to go to the restaurant or not, based on user behavior and user interaction with the restaurant
   - Studying about user's behavior when they were in incentive program
 * **Wongnai Text Menu Mapping** *(Dec 2018 - Jan 2019)*
-  - Researching about mapping the names of thai foods that has different writing/spelling but the same meaning
+  - Researching about mapping the names of thai foods that has different writing or spelling but the same meaning
 * **Wongnai Image Classification** *(Oct-Dec 2018)*
   - Classifying type of photos uploaded by users using [Fastai](https://docs.fast.ai/index.html)